PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 The sole expected failure is the intentionally unimplemented result-destination migration.

+## Shared-late reconciliation implementation

+The guarded result now records under `shape_reconciliation.primary.shared_late`.
+Its predicate still contains the same nine mutation-result dictionaries in the same order plus the tensor-count decrease for cleanup-only pruning.
+The record remains between the same `shared_late_tensor_count` and `late_binary_repair_tensor_count` snapshots.

+Only the destination of the already-computed reconciliation counters changed.
+The `_reconcile_static_tensor_shapes(model_ir,
+include_mutation_count=True)` owner, evaluation count, guard, graph traversal, ModelIR mutations, successors, public results, reports, artifacts, dependencies, and TensorFlow import boundaries are unchanged.
+No default existed at this boundary.
+The bounded store now covers 50 phase IDs.

+Validation completed sequentially under core-only `uv`:

+- focused shared-late, late-binary, terminal, runtime, and bounded-store
+  contracts: `75 passed in 2.31s`;
+- broader phase-result, owner, fallback, terminal, shape, and topology
+  contracts: `190 passed in 5.03s`;
+- lowerer architecture contracts: `258 passed in 16.57s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+No real-model conversion was run because this is a result-destination-only change at a runtime-characterized boundary.
+The post-split fallback result is now the sole remaining unconsumed static-shape observation and must be characterized separately before migration.

 ## Primary final cleanup reconciliation implementation

 The final PReLU and consecutive-Reshape reconciliation results now record as: